 - 5-6 peppercorns

 - 2/3 cup Greek yogurt (I used 2%)

 - 1 cup cashews (whole roasted & salted)

 - 1 cup celery, diced

 - Place 2 lbs of boneless, skinless, chicken breasts in a single layer on the bottom of a sauce pot.
 Add enough water to cover the largest piece of chicken by an inch.
 Add sliced raw ginger, fresh cilantro, peppercorns, salt, smashed garlic, and bring to a simmer.
 Cook for roughly 10-14 minutes.

-- Temp each breast and pull them out one by one as they reach 165 degrees.
-Once they are cool enough to handle, cut into 1 inch cubes, or smaller if preferred.
+Temp each breast and pull them out one by one as they reach 165 degrees.
+Once they are cool enough to handle, cut into 1/2-1 inch cubes.

 Meanwhile, in a large bowl mix together Dressing ingredients and fold in cooked chicken.
 Chill the curried chicken salad for 1-3 hours before serving.